 J. Parents have the right to review teachers' manuals, films, tapes or other supplementary instructional material if the materials are being used in connection with a research or experimentation program or project.
-In order to review these materials, the parent should contact the campus director.
+In order to review these materials, the parent should contact the Director of Instruction.